linode/terraform-provider-linode/docs/guides/migrate_to_instance_config_and_disk_resources.md

 ## Create a simple instance with embedded config and disk

-This is a sample TF config file for a linode instance containing deprecated and embedded `config` and `disk` fields, let's say `main.tf`.
+This is a sample TF config file for a Linode instance containing deprecated and embedded `config` and `disk` fields, let's say `main.tf`.

 This doc will explain how to migrate them to be